cachatj/sample-pace-data-analytics-ml-ai/docs/demo/exploring-daivi-sus-domain.md

 ![SUS demo](../images/demo/sus/sus-0.png)

-- You should be able to see `Corporate` and `Exchange` domain present
+- You should be able to see `VHT-DataSci-Domain` and `Exchange` domain present
-  - `Corporate` is the domain of SageMaker Unified Studio
+  - `VHT-DataSci-Domain` is the domain of SageMaker Unified Studio
   - `Exchange` is the domain of Datazone

 ![SUS demo](../images/demo/sus/sus-1.png)